Socket-Inspector/Socket-Inspector-Support/.github/ISSUE_TEMPLATE/bug_report.md

 **Steps to reproduce**
 Please let us know how to reproduce the issue.
 Screenshots and page urls are helpful if possible!

-**Screenshots**
-If applicable, add screenshots to help explain your problem

 **Extension Version**
 Which version of Socket Inspector are you using?
 - You can find this by entering `chrome://extensions` in the Chrome address bar